 Option VisiTransact Decision An implementation of the Transaction Service is not required to support synchronization.
 VisiTransact fully supports Synchronization objects (the Synchronization interface).
 The Unavailable exception is raised if the Transaction Service implementation chooses to restrict the availability of the transaction context.
 VisiTransact will not raise the Unavailable exception because it does not restrict the availability of the transaction context.

-An implementation of the Transaction Service is not required to initialize the transaction context of every request handler.
+Option VisiTransact Decision An implementation of the Transaction Service is not required to initialize the transaction context of every request handler.
 VisiTransact default behavior is only to initialize the transaction context if the interface supported by the target object is derived from the TransactionalObject interface.
 VisiTransact can be configured to initialize the transaction context of all requests.
-See Chapter 7, "Creating and propagating VisiTransact-managed transactions."
+See "Creating and propagating VisiTransact-managed transactions."
 An implementation of the Transaction Service may restrict the ability for some or all of these (Coordinator, Terminator and Control) objects to be transmitted to or used in other execution environments, to enable it to guarantee transaction integrity.
 VisiTransact does not impose any restrictions on the ability of the Coordinator, Terminator or Control objects to be transmitted to or used in other execution environments.
-See "How does the VisiTransact Transaction Service ensure completion?" on page 75 for discussion of how to obtain checked behavior.
+See "How does the VisiTransact Transaction Service ensure completion?" for discussion of how to obtain checked behavior.
 It is implementation-specific whether the Transaction Service itself monitors the participants in a transaction for failures or inactivity.
 Some implementations of the Transaction Service impose constraints on the use of the Transaction Service interfaces in order to guarantee integrity equivalent to that provided by the interfaces which support the X.Open DTP transaction model.
 This is called checked behavior.
-VisiTransact does not impose constraints, but supports checked behavior in VisiTransact-managed transactions as described in "How does the VisiTransact Transaction Service ensure checked behavior?" on page 76 Some implementations of the Transaction Service may allow transactions to be terminated by Transaction Service clients other than the one which created the transaction.
+VisiTransact does not impose constraints, but supports checked behavior in VisiTransact-managed transactions as described in "How does the VisiTransact Transaction Service ensure checked behavior?"
+Some implementations of the Transaction Service may allow transactions to be terminated by Transaction Service clients other than the one which created the transaction.
 VisiTransact allows termination of a transaction by any object that uses the Terminator interface for the transaction (for example, non VisiTransact-managed transactions).
 However, VisiTransact restricts termination of a transaction when using the Current interface to the client thread that created the transaction.
+A TransactionFactory is located using the FactoryFinder interface of the life cycle service and not by the resolve_initial_references() operation on the ORB.
+Locate a VisiTransact TransactionFactory using the VisiBroker ORB discovery facilities, such as the bind() method.
+A Transaction Service implementation may optionally use the Event Service to report heuristic decisions.
+VisiTransact does not use the Event Service to report heuristic decisions.
+An implementation of the Transaction Service is not required to support nested transactions.
+No major databases support nested transactions at this time.
+Therefore, VisiTransact does not support nested transactions.